EudraVigilance: how to register

 All users, including organisations, need an active EMA account created through the EMA Account Management portal.

-EMA has published a Registration manual and has updated this page with new information for companies and users wishing to register with, access or manage their account for EudraVigilance (human) production environment.
+EMA has published a Registration manual a registration frequently asked questions document and has updated this page with new information for companies and users wishing to register with, access or manage their account for EudraVigilance (human) production environment.
 For a quick interactive guide to the revised EudraVigilance registration process, see below:

 Registration with the EudraVigilance external compliance testing environment (XCOMP) remains unchanged.